Charles "Buffalo" Jones: Life

-But such civilized pursuits could never satisfy Jones.
-He soon embarked on a new adventure.
+Jones soon embarked on a new adventure.
 By the mid-1880s, the buffalo trade was as dead as the hides.
 “The American bison,” one newspaper reported, “the original wearer of bangs and a second cousin of the first wearer of the bustle, the Assyrian cow, as a roamer of the plains is no more.”
 Jones recognized the grim toll his trade had taken, as well as the imminent danger that buffalo might vanish entirely.
 The realization compelled him to take measures to preserve the species.
 Jones began collecting buffalo.
 With the coming of the railroad, the continent's single massive bison herd was split in two, a northern herd and a smaller southern herd.
 First, he gathered what straggling remnants he could find on the Great Plains, particularly calves.
 He captured 14 calves in 1886.

 Through letters, telegrams and travel he sought any specimens alive on the continent.
 An alliance with pioneer Texas rancher Charles Goodnight, who'd been following a similar notion, brought him a goodly number of beasts.
 So did purchases from Montana rancher Charles Allard.
 A trip to Manitoba netted 83 head, tweaking the Canadian government in the process.

-Jones motives were not entirely noble though.
 Jones launched a buffalo breeding business after surveying thousands of frozen range cattle that perished in the January 1886 blizzard.
 Jones figured by breeding cattle with the hardy buffalo he could produce a stock able to survive the high plains, yet gentle enough to herd and brand.
 He captured a number of calves and brought them back to his Garden City ranch where he bred them with cattle.
 This early experiment with "cattalo," the name Jones used to advertise the new animal, failed because the species could not reproduce.
 In addition, it seemed the animals lost none of the spirited buffalo temperament.
 He also developed the “seal cow” (buffalo crossed with short-horned Scottish Galloway cattle).
 The latter's fine, lustrous hair resembled the seal fur fashionable in the era.
 These hybrids mainly were treated like any other livestock.
 Cattalo robes were thicker and more uniform than the purebred bison's, and their meat was delicious.
 Seal cows’ pelts substituted for those of Arctic fur seals, another animal close to extinction.

+Jones served two terms in the Kansas House of Representatives as a Republican, first in the 1885–1886 session, then in the 1889 session, having lost a contested election to Howell P. Myton in 1886.
+In 1890, he sought the Republican nomination to succeed Samuel R. Peters as the representative of Kansas's 7th congressional district.
+However, he garnered minimal support, losing at the Republican convention in Dodge City to James Reed Hallowell, who would go on to lose to Populist Jerry Simpson.